jethrodaniel/.dotfiles/README.md

 ### What it do

 💣 The install script is quite destructive.
-Beware.
+Beware. :dragon:

 🍺 [brew](https://brew.sh/) is used to install whatever packages we can, to enhance portability.